Control Modes Overview

-Before initiating any actuator movement, it is essential to configure the appropriate control mode.
+Before initiating any actuator movement, it is essential to select the appropriate control mode.
 The selected mode determines how the actuator interprets and responds to setpoints.
-Once a control mode is active, the system will establish the corresponding setpoint based on the mode’s logic and parameters.
+Once a control mode is active, the system establishes the corresponding setpoint based on that mode’s logic and parameters.

 Standard Control Modes